aditcrey/Machine-Learning-Projects/-Social_Network_Ads_Model-KernelSVM/readme.md

 # Social Network Advertisement
-## A Linear Support Vector Machine (SVM) Classification model to decide which age and salary group to deliver advertisements for the given product
+## A Kernel Support Vector Machine (SVM) Classification model to decide which age and salary group to deliver advertisements for the given product

 **Outputs:**